stoluli20/Albjuris/readme.md

-Install mysql and use with host: localhost, username: root, password: admin321.
+Install mysql

+Run /database/database.sql to create database and tables

+Go to /database/db_connection.php and change user & password of database